anishthite/python/Py_Scripts/README.md

 4 Easy Steps to running my Scripts...

-I recommend using a command promt for this (this is for Windows)
+I recommend using a command prompt for this (this is for Windows)

 1)- download Python 3 from the official python website